Dak0r/Raspberry-Pi-Oled-IP-Display/README.md

 Display the local ip adress on an 0.96" I²C OLED Display for headless installations.

+Default config is for these: 128*64 i²c Oled displays: https://amzn.to/3k93grg

+Edit ipscreen.c if you have a different one, see [oled_96](https://github.com/bitbank2/oled_96.git) library for config details.

 Uses: https://github.com/bitbank2/oled_96.git

 # How to install: